 May I bring a guest who is not taking classes?

 Yes.
-Contact us for the cost of room and board for the non-participant(s).
+Please contact Forrest for the cost of room and board for the non-participant(s).

 What else of interest is nearby for my guest/family to see and do while I’m in class?